 Strategy #2: Change Your VPN Connection Protocol

 Better VPN connection protocols use higher bit encryption.
 Although these encryptions guarantee a greater level of security, they considerably lower internet speed.

-Many of the best VPN providers will provide you with multiple connection protocols to choose from (since some are faster than others).
+Many of the best VPNs for streaming will provide you with multiple connection protocols to choose from (since some are faster than others).
 Better VPN connection speeds are possible with less-secure connection protocols.

 For a deeper explanation, check out my explanation of various VPN connection protocols on this website.